cirosantilli/stack-overflow-vote-fraud-script/puppets.md

 use the Tor browser all the time, or else Stack Overflow might block your IP some day!

 Never access the profile of puppet with another puppet or with you main account.
+Use <http://tor.stackexchange.com/a/9256/7651> to do it.

 Remember that the Tor browser uses a different exit IP than the ones from our runner script.
 So for example you might get a CloudFare block there (which you should unblock with the CAPTCHA), but not on the script at a given time.